 Many urban southern Muslims identify themselves as bilinguals in Tamil and Sinhala.
-Some middle class southern Muslims primarily speak English or Sinhala, though they use Tamil for in-group communication.
-Southern Muslims speak a distinct variety of colloquial Tamil, often referred to as Muslim Tamil, which is distinguished by its large number of Perso-Arabic loan words and distinct grammatical patterns (Hussein 2007; Nuhman 2007; Suseendirarajah 1999).
-The term Arabic Tamil is sometimes used to refer to Sri Lankan Muslim Tamil.
-However, it more accurately describes a genre of Tamil literature written in Arabic script by Muslims in South India and Sri Lanka that dates back to the eighth century (Nuhman 2007).
+Some middle-class southern Muslims primarily speak English or Sinhala, though they use Tamil for in-group communication.
+Many Muslims in Kandy and elsewhere in the south speak a distinct variety of colloquial Tamil, widely referred to as Muslim Tamil.
+This variety, which varies regionally, is distinguished by its large number of Perso-Arabic loan words and unique grammatical patterns (Hussein 2007; Nuhman 2007; Suseendirarajah 1999).
+The term Arabic Tamil is sometimes used to refer to Sri Lankan Muslim Tamil, but it more accurately describes a genre of Tamil literature written in Arabic script by Muslims in South India and Sri Lanka that dates back to the eighth century (Nuhman 2007).

 Southern Muslims still debate over the issue of mother tongue.
 Some Kandy Muslims told me that they did not have a mother tongue at all; others stated that Arabic was their mother tongue.
-Though some Sri Lankan Muslims learn Arabic in the Gulf States or study it at madrasahs (schools for Islamic learning), most do not have Arabic proficiency beyond reciting the Quran.
-M. A. Nuhman discusses the complexity of Muslims' attitudes toward language:
+A small number of Sri Lankan Muslims learn Arabic in the Gulf States or study it at madrasahs (schools for Islamic learning), but most do not have Arabic proficiency beyond reciting the Quran.
+As I discuss subsequently, when Kandy Muslim teachers and parents asserted that their mother tongue was Arabic, they did not mean it was their predominant language.
+Rather, they meant to stress its importance to their religion and their ethno-religious identity (Nuhman 2007).